 Main collaborators: Brian Tilston Smith (AMNH), Glenn Seeholzer (AMNH), Dan Rabosky (UMich), Robb Brumfield (LSU)

 Although diversity within species varies widely, this variation may or may not persist over long evolutionary timescales to impact trends in species diversity.
-I combine population genetic data on intraspecific diversity with phylogenetic data on species diversity through time to assess links between diversity across timescales.
-If population-level patterns persist to macroevolutionary timescales, this supports the potential importance of processes at work within species in shaping organismal diversity across space and time.
+I combine population genetic data on intraspecific diversity with phylogenetic data on species diversification through time to assess the links between diversity across timescales.
+If population-level patterns persist to macroevolutionary timescales, this supports the general evolutionary importance of processes at work within species.
+Alternatively, population-level processes may be ephemeral and secondary to other limits on species proliferation.

 Papers: Harvey et al. In press, Harvey et al. 2017